just4once/leetcode/leetcode/string/087-scramble-string.md

    1. We create three dimensional array, dp\[\]\[\]\[\], where dp\[i\]\[j\]\[k\] indicate the scrambleness of length i and jth character from s1 and kth character from s2
    2. We need to check every possible breaking point from 1 to i - 1 using a variable b
    3. There are two ways to check the scrambleness
-      1. Match from i and j with length b, and match from i + b and j + b with length i - b
+      1. Left part match left part, and right part match right part, so we check match from j and k with length b, and match from j + b and k + b with length i - b
+      2. Left part match right part, and right part match left part, so we check match from j and k + i - b with length b, and match from j + b and k for length i - b
    4. Time complexity O\(n^4\)
    5. Space complexity O\(n^3\)